BookingSync/bookingsync-api-docs/content/reference/testing_authorization.md

 **Refresh Token** to regenerate and new **Token** or restart the flow you just used.

-### Using the Refresh Token to get a new Access Token
+### 4. Using the Refresh Token to get a new Access Token

+API calls made with expired token will return an HTTP Status Code 401 (Unauthorized).
+To prevent this from happening, request a new `access_token` using the `refresh_token`, by performing the action below before the `access_token` expiration.
+You can find your token lifetime (in seconds), by checking the `expires_in` attribute in authorization response.

 Use the schema below with by replacing: